-Which Animal is Present in Your Garment? is part of Who Are You Wearing?, a research about the relation between humans and non-human animals in fashion and clothes.
-Although fashion is considered a human practice, it has always included a broad range of non-human animals; in the form of materials, symbols, rhetoric and more, non-human animals and humans mix and mingle in fashion.
-However, what are the conditions of this relationality and what would we like them to be?
+Which Animal is Present in Your Garment? is part of Who Are You Wearing?, a research into the relation between humans and nonhuman (or more-than-human) animals in fashion and clothes.
+Although fashion is considered a human practice, it has always included a broad range of nonhuman animals.
+In the form of materials, symbols, rhetoric and more, nonhuman animals and humans mix and mingle in fashion.
+At the same time the conditions and effects of these relations are generally veiled and disregarded

-Which animal is present in your garment? is a cloakroom intervention that invites participants to take into regard the non-human animals that are present in their garments.
-Using an on-site cloakroom, the garments that visitors are wearing and the coats or bags they leave behind, become tools through which they are invited to ask themselves whether they know which animal their leather jacket is made of; or what the social, cultural life of this animal is; what they would like to know about this animal and what they think this animal knows about them.
-The coats and questionnaires are then categorized on a designated clothing rack for that specific animal origin (pelt/fur, feather/down, cobweb/silk, skin/leather and hair/wool), creating a garment genealogy that is not based on style, type, color or brand but that aims to address systems of interspecies relationality, categorization and forms of co-presence in fashion.
+Which animal is present in your garment? is an on-site cloakroom intervention that invites participants to inspect their clothes for the presence of animal materials and consider whether they know which animal their leather jacket or wool coat is made of.
+But also, what the social, emotional and familial life of this animal might be, what else they would like to know about this animal and what they think this animal knows about them.
+The coats and questionnaires are then categorized on a designated clothing racks for the specific animal material origin (pelt/fur, feather/down, cobweb/silk, skin/leather and hair/wool) of their item, creating a garment genealogy that is not based on common fashion tropes such as style, type, trend, color or brand, but that addresses systems of interspecies relationality in fashion.

-On the clothing racks and questionnaires, participants can find visual and textual information from the industry, fashion media and about the social and cultural lives of these non-human animals.
-When they pick up their coat at the end of the day, they find a long clothing label attached to it with a selection of this information on it.
-Where a standard label might say ‘leather,’ these labels give insight in how a cow uses a range of different sounds to greet others, how rabbits take care of their young, how birds have dialects and fall in love.
+The printed panels feature visual and textual information from zoology, the agricultural industry, fashion media, pet care etcetera.
+A selection of this information is printed on long garment labels which will be pinned in the garments and taken home at the end of the day.
+Where a standard label might say ‘leather,’ these labels instead give insight in how a cow uses a range of different sounds to greet others, how rabbits take care of their young, how geese have dialects and some birds fall in love.

-Edition 01: Conference Ways of caring – Practicing Solidarity of the State of Fashion in July 2022 at the city hall of Arnhem.
+Edition 01: Ways of caring – Practicing Solidarity conference at the State of Fashion in July 2022 at the city hall of Arnhem.

-Edition 02: During the Fashion Fictions exhibition at the Vancouver Art Gallery, in LAB: Here//Too//For by Material Matters.
+Edition 02: Fashion Fictions exhibition at the Vancouver Art Gallery, in LAB: Here//Too//For by Material Matters in August 2023.

 Visuals by Alice Alloggio